quicwg/base-drafts/draft-ietf-quic-transport.md

 which causes the stream to transition into one of the "half-closed" states.
 This flag can be set on the frame that opens the stream, which causes the stream to immediately become "half-closed".
-Once an endpoint has completed sending all stream data and a STREAM frame with a FIN flag, including any retransmissions, the stream state becomes "half-closed (local)".
+Once an endpoint has completed sending all stream data and a STREAM frame with a FIN flag, the stream state becomes "half-closed (local)".
 When an endpoint receives all stream data a FIN flag the stream state becomes "half-closed (remote)".
-An endpoint MUST NOT consider the stream state to have changed until all data has been acknowledged, received or discarded.
+An endpoint MUST NOT consider the stream state to have changed until all data has been sent, received or discarded.

 A RST_STREAM frame on an "open" stream causes the stream to become "half-closed".
 A stream that becomes "open" as a result of sending or receiving